Learning Mathematics

 It is more important to know the ideas than to remember the formulas.

 If you know how things work, you can always re-create the formulas when you need them.
-And you may also be able to do more clever things with your ideas.
+And you also gain the ability to do more clever things with your ideas.